Video Resource: So You Want To Start A An animal sanctuary that primarily cares for rescued animals that were farmed by humans.

 52:11 – End : Audience Q&A, About The Open Sanctuary Project

-Many big-hearted individuals around the world have long dreamt of founding their own farmed animal sanctuary (we here at The Open Sanctuary Project included!); the idea of caring for animals who deserve compassionate treatment and respect, especially species who are denied compassion worldwide, can ignite a passion within like few other causes for animal lovers.
+Many big-hearted individuals around the world have long dreamt of founding their own A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuary (we here at The Open Sanctuary Project included!); the idea of caring for animals who deserve compassionate treatment and respect, especially species who are denied compassion worldwide, can ignite a passion within like few other causes for animal lovers.
 Perhaps you’ve visited a number of the beautiful sanctuaries around the world, connected with individual residents, and have thought deeply about how more individuals can be given better lives.
 Maybe you’ve thought about the impact that resident stories might have on visitors, spreading a compassionate message worldwide.
 Or maybe you’ve never set foot at an animal sanctuary but it just seems like starting your own is the right next step for your life!

 Before you put down a deposit on that parcel of land you’ve had your eye on, before you sign the adoption papers for that abandoned potbellied pig in need at your local humane society, and before you file your incorporation papers for the nonprofit animal sanctuary of your dreams, it’s important to think critically about what founding an animal sanctuary entails!

 This resource is not meant to discourage anyone from starting their own sanctuary, but to provide a sanctuary-centered perspective about the many facets of sanctuary life and the unexpected challenges that may arise along the way.